Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 Buy it if

-✅ You're a beginner: If you've used binoculars before, then these are unlikely to impress you, so they're best suited to beginners.
+✅ You're a beginner: If you've used binoculars before, then these are unlikely to impress you, but they're perfectly suited to beginners.

 Don't buy it if:

-❌ You specialize in astro: While they do give decent views of the night sky, anyone focusing solely on astronomy usage would likely want to go for a better pair.
+❌ You specialize in astro: While they do give decent views of the night sky, anyone focusing solely on astronomy would likely want to go for a more powerful pair.

 The bottom line

-🔎 Celestron UpClose G2 10x50 Binocular: The Celestron UpClose G2 10x50 is a great value pair of binoculars, well suited for entry-level and all-round use.
+🔎 Celestron UpClose G2 10x50 Binocular: A great value pair of binoculars, well suited for entry-level and all-round use.
 They're also great for occasional night sky use and are easy to set up, use and adjust.
 If you're an astronomer on a budget, these are a decent choice, although we do question their longevity. ★★★★½

-The moon looks amazing through these binoculars, fitting easily into the view with just a hint of false color.
-In July 2020, the UpClose G2 10x50 binoculars were very effective for spotting the naked-eye comet C/2020 F3 (NEOWISE).
+In our Celestron UpClose G2 10x50 binocular review, we found the moon looks amazing through these binoculars, easily fitting into the view with just a hint of false color.
+In July 2020, the UpClose G2 10x50 binoculars were very effective in spotting the naked-eye comet C/2020 F3 (NEOWISE).
+We managed to spot three stars within the Trapezium Cluster near the center of the Orion Nebula (Messier 42), but you'd need a pair with higher magnification if you want to see the fourth bright star in this star-forming area.

 Swipe to scroll horizontally